1. BEFORE YOU TAKE OFF

-Many clubs and private owners use tools that do not require anybody at the glider’s nose or wing to hold the glider level during transportation.
+Many clubs and private owners use tow-out gear that do not require anybody at the glider’s nose or wing to hold the glider level during transportation.
 For example: wheels can be placed under a wing to keep them level and the tail dolly can be connected to a car’s towbar using a rod to pull the glider backwards.
 Be extremely careful when using any of these systems with obstacles and drive at normal walking speed.
 Always ensure that your canopy is closed and locked before you move the glider.

 BACK AT THE LAUNCH POINT

 The launch point is the place where we position the glider while keeping clear of other gliders and obstacles.
 Bear in mind that the wings may move up and down when the direction of the wind changes and do not place anything below a glider’s wing.
 To prevent the wings from dropping and the glider from rotating due to wind direction changes or strong thermals, always remove the tail dolly and place some weight on the wing tip.